thantik/LaserSafetySystem/README.md

 ##Arduino Libraries

 Please use the arduino libraries in the libraries folder, as they are slightly modified from the original ones.
-You will get compile errors if you do no use these ibraries
+You will get compile errors if you do no use these libraries

 ***

 ##Schematic

-Coming soon, however it should be pretty onvious how to connect it all up. :)
+Coming soon, however it should be pretty obvious how to connect it all up. :)

 ***